haozhg/odmd/README.md

 ## Issues
 If there is any comment/suggestion, or if you find any bug, feel free to
 - create an issue [here](https://github.com/haozhg/osysid/issues), or
-- fork this repo, and make changes, and create a pull request (merge from your fork to this repo)
+- fork this repo, make changes, and create a pull request (merge from your fork to this repo)